Cape Cod International Film Festival

-The Cape Cod International Film Festival (CCIFF) is an annual showcase of short and feature films that takes place at the Orpheum Theater in Chatham, Massachusetts, and the Main Street Wine and Gourmet screening loft in Orleans, Massachusetts.
-Films are submitted from around the world.
-Official selections are made in August and the festival takes place in October.
+The Cape Cod International Film Festival (CCIFF) is an annual film festival held in Chatham, Massachusetts, and Orleans, Massachusetts.
+Established in 2014, the event screens short and feature films at the Orpheum Theater and the Main Street Wine and Gourmet screening loft.
+Official selections are announced in August for the October event.

 History

 The CCIFF was founded in 2014 by Cape Cod resident, Phil Rectra.
-The inaugural event took place October 10–18, 2015 and featured 26 films curated from 330 submissions.
+The inaugural event was held from October 10–18, 2015, and included 26 films selected from 330 submissions.
 The majority of films were submitted via FilmFreeway and Withoutabox online platforms.

-One of the 2015 CCIFF Official Selections, We Can't Live Without Cosmos, written and directed by Konstantin Bronzit, was nominated for a 2016 Academy Award for Best Animated Short Film.